c-kiplimo/coderslang2/README.md

 # coderslang2

-Tasks on functions in javascript.
+.Tasks on functions in javascript.
+.Objects in javascript.